AFRICA

 (Note that this may not be an exhaustive list and that industry-specific legislation should always be considered.
 Furthermore, a merger will often require change of registrations with – but not approval from – the companies register, land register and authorities that have issued permits for the activities of the merging parties.)

 Depending on the industry in which the parties are active, additional regulatory approvals may be necessary.
-Examples are mergers in the banking, insurance, broadcasting, telecommunication, nuclear energy and air transport sector.
+Examples are mergers in the banking, pharma, insurance, broadcasting, telecommunication, nuclear energy and air transport sector.
 Also acquisitions of Swiss real estate companies (i.e., companies whose principal purpose is the holding of real estate in Switzerland and whose assets include a significant portfolio of residential properties in Switzerland) require an additional regulatory approval.
-So far, there are no generally applicable Swiss laws (such as catch-all rules in foreign trade legislation) that prohibit or require a specific screening of foreign investments in Switzerland on the basis of national interest.

 7) Are any parts of the territory exempted or covered by particular regulation?